 Sleep Medicine Division

-Drs.
-Modur and Ortstadt are responsible for interpretation of polysomnograms performed at the Parkland Memorial Hospital Neurophysiology Laboratory, which houses a two-bed sleep laboratory directed by the Department of Neurology and Neurotherapeutics, and performs approximately 50 sleep studies per month.
-Neurophysiology fellows rotating in epilepsy and EEG also obtain experience in polysomnogram interpretation at his facility.
-Plans are being made for significant expansion of the sleep laboratory with the construction of the new Parkland outpatient clinic facility.
+Dr. Hays, Dr. Williams, and Dr. Ortstadt are responsible for interpretation of polysomnograms performed at the Parkland Neurophysiology Laboratory, which houses a two bed sleep laboratory directed by Dr. Ryan Hays of the Department of Neurology and Neurotherapeutics, and performs approximately 50 sleep studies per month.
+Neurophysiology fellows rotating in epilepsy and EEG also obtain experience in polysomnogram interpretation at Parkland.
+Construction is underway for significant expansion of the sleep laboratory inside the new Parkland Outpatient Clinic Building.